The Evaluation Gap Is the AI Gap

 The most underappreciated application of LLM-as-judge isn't evaluating LLM outputs.
 It's evaluating traditional search ranking.

-Here's the problem: determining whether a search result ranking is good requires human judgment at scale.
+Determining whether a search result ranking is good requires human judgment at scale.
 You need people to look at a query, look at the ranked results, and tell you whether result #1 was actually more relevant than result #3.
 Running a human labeling program is expensive, slow, and hard to maintain as your corpus evolves.

 LLMs replace this.
 Feed the model a query and a ranked list of results.
 Ask it to score each result's relevance, or to assess whether the overall ranking order makes sense.
 You get reliable relevance judgments at machine speed and cost.